sparrowcode/sparrowcode.io-content/en/tutorials/set-launch-screen-via-plist.md

 Available for UIKit and SwiftUI starting with iOS 14.

 You can add Tab/Nav/Tool-bar placeholders to make the transition between Launch Screen and Root Controller smooth.
-You can also set the background color and put a image.
+You can also set the background color and put an image.
 For all this we specify special keys in plist-file.

-> You can combine keys, for example set background, image and Tab bar together.
+> You can combine keys, for example, set background, image and Tab bar.

-Let's check all 6 keys:
+Let's check all six keys:

 ## Background color